jcw780/lithium/lithium-neoforge-mixin-config.md

 ### `mixin.util.item_component_and_count_tracking`
 (default: `true`)
 Implements a subscription / publishing system for changes of item stack components and item entity item type.

+### `mixin.util.section_data_storage`
+(default: `true`)
+Stores lithium's extra data used for various optimizations on a per-chunk section basis.
+The data is not saved, but allows optimizations to quickly store and access data.

 ### `mixin.util.world_border_listener`
 (default: `true`)